-Effective September 7, 2021, the use of masks is required for kindergarten and school age children when inside an ELCC facility.
+Effective September 7, 2021, the use of masks is required for kindergarten and school age children when inside an ELCC facility which is in-line with mask use policies in schools.
 Masks may be removed indoors for the purpose of eating, drinking, and for short, infrequent mask breaks where there is physical distancing of 2 metres/6 feet from other children and staff.